-The Company's unaudited consolidated financial statements (the "Interim Financial Statements") have been prepared in accordance with International Financial Reporting Standards ("IFRS") on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
-Several adverse conditions and material uncertainties may cast significant doubt upon the validity of this assumption.
+The Company's audited consolidated financial statements have been prepared in accordance with International Financial Reporting Standards on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
+Several adverse conditions and material uncertainties cast significant doubt upon the validity of this assumption.
 The Company has no source of operating revenue, is unable to self-finance operations, and has significant cash requirements to maintain its mineral interests (see Projects below) and overhead requirements.
 The Company has incurred operating losses since inception.
-As at August 31, 2019, the Company had an accumulated deficit of \$28,742,598 (February 28, 2019 - \$27,375,859) and working capital of \$278,134 (February 28, 2019 - \$394,769).
+As at February 29, 2020, the Company had an accumulated deficit of \$29,640,335 (2019 - \$27,375,859) and working capital of \$437,009 (2019 - \$394,769).
 In addition, if the Company is to advance or develop its projects, it will be necessary to obtain additional financing.
-Although management has been successful in the past in raising capital, there are no assurances that the company will be successful raising capital in the future.
-The Company plans to raise additional equity in order to obtain funding required to meet on-going expenditures during the fiscal year.
+Although management has been successful in the past in raising capital, there are no assurances that the Company will be successful raising capital in the future.
+The Company plans to raise additional equity in order to obtain funding required to meet ongoing expenditures during the fiscal year.

-If the going concern assumption was not appropriate for the Interim Financial Statements, then adjustments would be necessary to the carrying value of assets and liabilities, the reported expenses and the balance sheet classifications used, and such adjustments would be material.
+If the going concern assumption was not appropriate in the preparation of the Company's audited consolidated financial statements then adjustments would be necessary to the carrying value of assets and liabilities, the reported expenses and the balance sheet classifications used, and such adjustments could be material.